 J. Pat Cummings Scholarship

-This award is conferred annually to a second or third year optometry student at each of the North American Schools and colleges of optometry.
+This award is bestowed annually to a second or third year optometry student at each of the North American Schools and colleges of optometry.
 One who best demonstrates the ideal eye care standards of practice, achievement in both academic performance and extra-curricular activities, and participation with other professional pursuits such as involvement with patients through internships, community service, and other volunteer activities.

 Award and Eligibility

 Sponsored by Johnson & Johnson Vision Care, Inc., one $1,000 award and a personalized plaque is awarded to one second or third year student attending each school or college of optometry in the United States, Canada, and Puerto Rico.

 The student must be a member of the American Academy of Optometry (AAO).
 To learn more and become a member visit: www.aaopt.org/student

 The J. Pat Cummings Nomination Form and a copy of the appropriate IRS tax form are provided directly to institution contacts via email prior to the opening of the submission window.

 The appropriate award selection committee at each of the schools/colleges of optometry will select the one student who meets the eligibility requirements and best demonstrates the qualities detailed in the above criteria.
 The AOF will not accept applications directly submitted by a student.
 Interested students should relay their desire for consideration to the award chair or financial aid representative at their institution.

 Completed forms should be sent via email to: AOF@aaoptom.org with the subject line: "Cummings Scholarship-Institution name".

 Submission and Deadline